DJATOMs-archive/dfttest/dfttest - README.txt

 ---------------------------------------------------------------------------------------------------

 Changes:

+2020.03.23 v1.9.5
+  - Avisynth+ high bit depth support 10-32 bits (base version, needs more optimization) new formats: planar RGB
+    Y (greyscale)
+  - Fix: minor image noise at stacked16 input (lsb_in = true)
+    proc0_16_SSE2 contained a bug: every 2nd pixel contains traces of the lsb part of pixels 4 positions to the right Regression since 1.9.4
+  - source: no more external asm, YUY2 converters replaced with simd code

 2020.03.23 v1.9.4.4 - pinterf
   - fix: make fft3w plans thread safe
   - MSVC project to VS2019, add v142, v141_xp and ClangCl config.
   - refresh avisynth headers
   - source to C++17 strict conformance
   - AVX option is always available

 2018.10.14 v1.9.4.3 - DJATOM
   - Fixed one nasty bug, causing crash on non-AVX CPUs.

 2017.09.04 - DJATOM
   - Adaptive MT mode: MT_MULTI_INSTANCE for threads=1 and MT_SERIALIZED for > 1 internal
   - Compilation: silence #693 for Intel Compiler

 2017.08.14 - DJATOM
   - x64 ready: ported almost all inline asm to intrinsics (dropped some SSE functions, we're in 2017 now).
   - AddMean and RemoveMean got their AVX codepaths.
   - PlanarFrame updated from JPSDR's NNEDI3 repo (x64 friendly, HBD ready).
   - proc0_16 got SSE2 codepath (I can see noticeable speed-up against old version).
   - opt parameter change: 2 - SSE/SSE2, 3 - SSE/SSE2/AVX codepath is used.

 2013-08-04  v1.9.4
   + Compatible the new Avisynth 2.6 colorspaces, excepted Y8.

 2012-04-20  v1.9.3
   - Does no longer issue a tbsize-related error with null-length clips.

 2012-03-23  v1.9.2
   - The quiet parameter is not true by default.

 2012-03-11  v1.9.1
   - Fixed a stupid regression (from v1.8 mod16a) on the dither parameter.

 2011-11-28  v1.9
   + Added the quiet parameter to deactivate the filter spectrum output.

 2011-05-12  v1.8 mod16b
   + Added the lsb_in parameter to input 16 bit data.

 2010-06-26  v1.8 mod16a
   + Added the lsb parameter to output 16 bit data.

 2010-06-22  v1.8

   + added dither parameter and functionality
   + attach date string to filter_spectrum.txt and noise_spectrum.txt output
   + changed sstring handling and added option to function like fft3dfilter

 2010-06-21  v1.7

   + added nstring/sstring/ssx/ssy/sst parameters and functionality
   + allow space as delimiter in input files
   - fixed missing emms in sse routine for f0beta != (1.0 or 0.5) and ftype=0

 2009-06-04  v1.6

   - fixed window normalization causing tmode=0 to always result in a rectangular temporal window, and smode=0 to always result in a rectangular spatial window.
   - changed default for twin to 7

 2009-04-11  v1.5

   + added f0beta in ftype=0
   + added nfile parameter (noise power estimation)
   + normalization of sigma/sigma2/pmin/pmax based on non-coherent power gain

 2009-04-06  v1.4

   - fix threading issue that could result in corrupted output

 2009-01-27  v1.3

   + more assembly optimizations
   + tmode=1 caching (don't need to recalculate all involved temporal blocks on every frame)
   - replicate temporal dimension at beginning/end, don't mirror

 2009-01-24  v1.2

   + added filter types 3/4 and corresponding parameters (sigma2,pmin,pmax,
     sfile2,pminfile,pmaxfile)
   + more asm optimizations
   - fixed problem with global function pointers
   - changed name of 'cfile' parameter to 'sfile'
   - the value given for sigma is no longer squared on initialization
   - sigma now defaults to 2.0
   - tbsize now defaults to 5

 2007-11-22  v1.1

   + more sse optimizations
   - fixed a bug causing the bottom part of the frame to be incorrectly processed with some sbsize/sosize combinations

 2007-11-21  v1.0

   - initial release

 contact:  forum.doom9.org - tritical  or  kes25c@mizzou.edu